lhwright13/BetterBooks/TECHNICAL_DEBT.md

 ---
 *Last updated: 2025-01-27*
 *Priority levels: 🔥 Critical | 🔴 High | 🟠 High | 🟡 Medium | 🟢 Low*

+User feed back issues:
+the sign in proc does not work. users can not create an account. it just says user not found after putting in credentials the sign in with google crashes and the sign in with apple returns an error